 Indeed, there are plenty of sub-segments to the success factors I have identified.
 The untapped resource is the organization’s “Average Joe.”
 Average Joes are the majority of most work forces.
 Because they aren’t categorized as whiz kids or water walkers, it’s easy to take them for granted.
 Do not take them for granted.
 Applaud them.
 Nurture their talent.
 Listen to them.
 Take pleasure in watching the difference these unsung heroes can make.

 In my years as a CEO, I had the pleasure of working with several unsung heroes.
-Here are the stories of five of them who worked with me at Jacobs Suchard Canada:
+Here are the stories of five of them who worked with me at Jacobs Suchard:

 1. Ronnie, a union employee, never missed the company Christmas party or the summer social event.
 Ronnie was an organizer – a leader in cultural development.
 He refused to be blocked by the rock wall that separates managements from unions.
 This guy took a sledge hammer to that wall and turned it to rubble.

 2. Bruce, a Marketing Manager who struggled with detail, flourished as a creative resource.
 Bruce masterminded the sponsorship of a nation-wide charitable endeavor.
-When paraplegic athlete Rick Hansen returned to Canada after wheeling around the world, Bruce’s promotion increased our coffee sales by 3 share points – in hard cash, several million dollars in profit.
+When paraplegic athlete Rick Hansen returned to the shores of the Atlantic after wheeling around the world, Bruce’s promotion increased our coffee sales by 3 share points – in hard cash, several million dollars in profit.

 3. Gary, an ex-marine middle manager looked beyond conventional channels to drive our Toblerone Chocolate business.
-He identified the link between the brand’s Swiss heritage and that of a large Canadian restaurant chain, Swiss Chalet.
+He identified the link between the brand’s Swiss heritage and that of the restaurant chain, Swiss Chalet.
 Gary sold the idea of a free Toblerone with turkey meals.
 Sales increased by millions of bars . . . and the offer continued for 6 years.

 4. Paul, a salesman, was the sales department’s answer to Ronnie.
 Paul wore the company colors on and off the job.
 A CEO couldn’t ask for a better soldier in the battlefield.
 Paul set the values example for every employee.
 He laughed a lot and made hard work fun.
 That’s important, especially when a business or industry slips into an economic downturn.